tkaczmarzyk/beandiff/README.md

 - generating diff for large object graphs (with cycle detection)
 - no impact on compared objects - you don't need to add any annotations to your objects nor prepare any other metadata to be able to calculate diff using BeanDiff
 - representing differences as differential object which can be analyzed through rich API
-- presenting differences in many formats (including easy to read plan text)
+- presenting differences in many formats (including easy to read plain text)
 - powerful comparison of collections (including unsorted collections of not comparable objects) and maps (handling complex keys without equals/hashcode implemented)
 - extensibility - you can specify many aspects of diff calculation process to tailor it exactly to your needs and specifics of the object graphs being compared